emg110/appasa/README.md

 <img title="AppASA Solution from @emg110 " src="./assets/appasa-banner.png">

 # AppASAn
-AppASA repository contains code solution (DO NOT USE DIRECTLY IN PRODUCTION or MAINNET)  plus tutorial content, prepared for Algorand's Developers Portal.
+AppASA repository contains code solution plus tutorial content, prepared for Algorand's Developers Portal.
+**DO NOT USE DIRECTLY IN PRODUCTION or MAINNET unless you know what you're doing!**

 ## Author